Many of the same allergic triggers that can make you feel bad in spring last into summer.

 Trees are usually done pollinating by late spring, leaving mostly grasses and weeds to trigger summer allergies.

+Allergies vary by the region in which you live.
 Here are some of the worst summer allergy offenders:

 Summer air pollution can make allergy symptoms worse.
 One of the most common pollutants is ozone, which is created in the atmosphere by a combination of sunlight, nitrogen oxide, and hydrocarbons from burning fuel.
 The stronger sunlight and calmer winds during summer can create clouds of ozone around some cities.